tiagosatur/todo-manager-nodejs/README.md

 This is a rest api todo manager where you can add and get users; and you can get, update and delete a todo passing the username in the headers and the todo id as a route param.

-It follows a more functional approach.
-As you can see I try not modify the variables, instead I create new instances of them using methods like concat, filter and map.

 ## Run :running:

 `yarn install`